braze-inc/braze-docs/_docs/_api/endpoints/preference_center/get_create_url_preference_center.md

 ## Rate limit

-This endpoint has a rate limit of 1,000 requests per minute, per app group.
+This endpoint has a rate limit of 1,000 requests per minute, per workspace.

 ## Path parameters